gabrielfalcao/bose/README.rst

    Completely ignore any file that matches this regular expression.
    Takes precedence over any other settings or plugins.
 Specifying this option will replace the default setting.
-Specify this option multiple times to add more regular expressions [NOSE_IGNORE_FILES]
+Specify this option multiple times to add more regular expressions [BOSE_IGNORE_FILES]

 -e=REGEX, --exclude=REGEX

-   Don't run tests that match regular expression [NOSE_EXCLUDE]
+   Don't run tests that match regular expression [BOSE_EXCLUDE]

 -i=REGEX, --include=REGEX

    This regular expression will be applied to files, directories, function names, and class names for a chance to include additional tests that do not match TESTMATCH.
-Specify this option multiple times to add more regular expressions [NOSE_INCLUDE]
+Specify this option multiple times to add more regular expressions [BOSE_INCLUDE]

 -x, --stop